Hydraulic Balancing

 Pump Control Curve

-A proportional pump control curve with minimum delivery pressure is also suitable for electronic pressure-independent valves.
-However, thanks to the real-time flow data from the valves, the minimum delivery pressure can be determined more precisely than with purely mechanical systems.
+A proportional pump control curve with minimum delivery pressure suits electronic pressure-independent valves as well.
+Thanks to the real-time flow data, the minimum delivery pressure can be set more precisely than with purely mechanical systems.

 Comparison of Systems